Internal medicine: Generating diagnostic hypotheses

 Determining which pieces of information are most important to the next phase of the diagnostic process is of vital importance.
 It is during this stage that clinical bias like anchoring or premature closure may be introduced.
 Once key findings are determined, they are compared to profiles of possible diseases.
 These profiles include findings that are typically associated with the disease and are based on the likelihood that someone with the disease has a particular symptom.
-A list of potential diagnoses is termed the “differential diagnosis” for the patient and is typically ordered from most likely to least likely, with special attention given to those conditions that have dire consequences for the patient if they were missed.
+A list of potential diagnoses is termed the "differential diagnosis" for the patient and is typically ordered from most likely to least likely, with special attention given to those conditions that have dire consequences for the patient if they were missed.
 Epidemiology and endemic conditions are also considered in creating and evaluating the list of diagnoses.

-The list is dynamic and changes as the physician obtains additional information that makes a condition more (“rule-in”) or less (“rule-out”) likely based on the disease profile.
+The list is dynamic and changes as the doctor obtains additional information that makes a condition more ("rule-in") or less ("rule-out") likely based on the disease profile.
 The list is used to determine what information will be acquired next, including which diagnostic test or imaging modality to order.
-The selection of tests is also based on the physician’s knowledge of the specificity and sensitivity of a particular test.
+The selection of tests is also based on the doctor's knowledge of the specificity and sensitivity of a particular test.

 An important part of this process is knowledge of the various ways that a disease can present in a patient.
-This knowledge is gathered and shared to add to the database of disease profiles used by physicians.
+This knowledge is gathered and shared to add to the database of disease profiles used by doctors.
 This is especially important in rare diseases.